Himanshu372/react-metronome-app/README.md

 # react-metronome-app
-A metrnome UI using react
+A metronome UI using react